awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ide-c9.md

 + The AWS Cloud9 IDE open in a web browser\.
 + An IAM user with one of the CodeCommit managed policies and one of the AWS Cloud9 managed policies applied to it\.

-  For more information, see [AWS managed \(predefined\) policies for CodeCommit](auth-and-access-control-iam-identity-based-access-control.md#managed-policies) and [Understanding and Getting Your Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html)\.
+  For more information, see [AWS managed policies for CodeCommit](security-iam-awsmanpol.md) and [Understanding and Getting Your Security Credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html)\.

 **Topics**
 + [Step 1: Create an AWS Cloud9 development environment](#setting-up-ide-c9-connect)